 - Stance System: By using Finestra, Hoplites change their grip to an overhand thrust.
 This increases their chance for landing critical hits, but reduces their evasion.

-The other class available to Swordsmen once they reach Rank 3.
+One of the classes available to Swordsmen.
 Reckless and aggressive, Barbarians specialize in two-handed swords just as Highlanders do, but their skillset is more about increasing damage output with buffs rather than knocking enemies around.